 We require a letter from your partner organisation which clearly states the name of that organisation and its relationship to you.
 We will need the nominated organisation to confirm in writing that they’re happy to receive the funds on your behalf and confirm that these will be used only for the project as set out in your application.

-You may wish to use the template reference we have prepared, which is available .
+You may wish to use the template reference we have prepared, which is available here.
 You can edit this form by saving it onto your computer and making the necessary changes using your word processor.
 Please note that we may contact your referee prior to providing any funds, so make sure their contact details are correct.

 If you are applying for funds over £5,000 then you’ll need to upload the governing documents of your partner organisation.
 This could be a Constitution, Memorandum and Articles of Association etc. The organisation’s governing document needs to include a ‘dissolution’ or ‘winding up’ clause, providing for the return of any unspent grant monies to be returned to the